Republican Primary • May 2026 Rhea County, Tennessee

 My name is Josh Jordan, and I am formally announcing my intent to run for Sheriff of Rhea County, Tennessee.

-In January 2004, I began my full-time career in law enforcement as a Corrections Deputy with the Rhea County Sheriff’s Office.
+My commitment to public service began early.
+While attending college, I volunteered as a Reserve Police Officer with the Spring City Police Department and as a Reserve Deputy with the Rhea County Sheriff's Office.
+In January 2004, I began my full-time career in law enforcement as a Corrections Deputy with the Rhea County Sheriff's Office.
 I was later promoted to Patrol Deputy and attended the Police Academy.
 In August 2006, I accepted a position with the Dayton Police Department, where I currently serve as a Patrol Sergeant.

 I love this county and care deeply about the people who live here.
 It would be my honor to bring my years of experience, leadership, and commitment to service to the role of Sheriff of Rhea County.